-Monitor STIP, STBGP, ATP, SB1, HIP, and CMAQ project implementation including project Attend Project Development Team and coordination meetings with implementing jurisdictions to discuss the status of projects and to resolve project delivery issues consistent with timely use of Develop and maintain STIP, STBGP, ATP, SB1 HIP and CMAQ project status databaseongoing 4.
-Coordinate with SACOG on federal funding program opportunities and requirements .. as needed Attend other coordination meetings with Caltrans to discuss changes in the scope, budget, and/or schedule of STIP.
-STBGP, ATP.
-SB1, HIP, and CMAQ projects......as needed Work with Caltrans to resolve issues consistent with the terms of the Memorandum of Process allocation requests from local project sponsors for STIP and ATP funds as needed Monitor project implementation schedules to ensure that project sponsors meeting timely-use-of-funds deadlines and take any actions necessary to prevent loss of funds to the region......ongoing
+Monitor STIP, STBGP, ATP, SB1, HIP, and CMAQ project implementation including project Attend Project Development Team and coordination meetings with implementing jurisdictions to discuss the status of projects and to resolve project delivery issues consistent with timely use of Develop and maintain STIP, STBGP, ATP, SB1 HIP and CMAQ project status database ............ .....ongoing 4.
+Coordinate with SACOG on federal funding program opportunities and requirements .. as needed Attend other coordination meetings with Caltrans to discuss changes in the scope, budget, and/or schedule of STIP, STBGP, ATP, SB1, HIP, and CMAQ projects......as needed Work with Caltrans to resolve issues consistent with the terms of the Memorandum of Process allocation requests from local project sponsors for STIP and ATP funds ...... as needed Monitor project implementation schedules to ensure that project sponsors meeting timely-use-of-funds deadlines and take any actions necessary to prevent loss of funds to the region......ongoing

-- 1. Timely delivery of STIP, STBGP, ATP, SB1, HIP, and CMAQ funded projects on schedule - 2.
+- 1. Timely delivery of STIP, STBGP, ATP, SB1, HIP, and CMAQ funded projects ....... on schedule - 2.
 Maintained project status database.....ongoing

-3. Semi-Annual reports to the Commission on the status of p oroject delivery of STIP, STBGP, ATP, SB1, HIP, and CMAQ projects September 2020 and March 2021 4.
+3. Semi-Annual reports to the Commission on the status of pr oject delivery of STIP, STBGP, ATP, SB1, HIP, and CMAQ projects September 2021 and March 2022 4.
 State grant and fund program applications as needed 5.
 Federal grant and fund program applications as needed 6.
 Approved allocation requests for STIP and ATP funds as needed 7.
 Propose STIP and ATP amendments as needed

-Completion ScheduleStaff Responsible for thisTotal Person Months: 6.3Project Begins: July 1, 2020Work Element: SeniorPercent of Budget: 5%Completion: June 30, 2021Transportation Planner
+Completion ScheduleStaff Responsible for thisProject Begins: July 1, 2021Work Element: SeniorCompletion: June 30, 2022Transportation Planner